aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/imageactivexcontrol/_index.md

 ### getBorderOleColor() {#getBorderOleColor--}

+<b>@deprecated.</b> Please use the 'borderOleColor' property instead.
 Gets and sets the ole color of the background.

 ```javascript
 getBorderOleColor() : number;